efriel94/ef_blog/_posts/EmbeddedLinux/2020-05-16-embedded-linux.md

     Companion tools :
 ```

-Build the toolchain
+Now your can build the toolchain.
 The build time will depend on your host specs but it took my Ubuntu 18 VM with 4GB RAM and 2 cores to build it in 40 minutes.
 Once the build is complete, you will have your sparkling new toolchain in the prefix directory you set.

 ```bash
 emmet@homepc:/home/emmet/Downloads/crosstool-ng-1.24.0$ ./ct-ng build
 ```

-Add the toolchain to your PATH and test
+Add the toolchain to your PATH and test:
 ```bash
 emmet@homepc:/home/emmet/Documents$ PATH=~/x-tools/arm-cortex_a8-linux-gnueabihf/bin/:$PATH